EXPLAINER: What's the impact if Europe cuts off Russian oil?

 WHAT COULD HAPPEN TO THE GLOBAL OIL MARKET?

 Chances are that oil prices would go up for everyone because oil is a global commodity.
-That would mean higher prices at the pump and for home heating, less disposable income for consumers and set back the economic recovery from the COVID-19 pandemic.
+That would mean higher prices at the pump and for home heating, less disposable income for consumers and be a drag on the economic recovery from the COVID-19 pandemic.

 Russia would probably produce and export less oil after losing its biggest customer, Europe.
 That’s because all of Russia’s exports can’t simply be redirected from nearby Europe to far-off Asia due to shipping and logistical constraints.
 It would mean a major reshuffling of the world’s crude oil flows.